thansen0/mitmproxy-backend/server-code/setup.md

 docker exec -it container_name /bin/bash
 ```

-On the server wireguard usually runs on 51280, so you'll want to enable that port as well
+On the server wireguard usually runs on 51280 and you have to pass in the config.ini for terminal_run_wireguard.py to work, so you'll want to enable that port as well

 ```
-docker run -p 51820:51820 -it mitmproxy
+docker run -p 51820:51820 -v /home/mitm/Code/mitmproxy/server-code/user_configs/username/0/config.ini:/config.ini -it mitmproxy
 ```